 Remember that they are doing incredibly difficult work there – teaching people to walk again, or to speak again.
 In their words, they are “rebuilding shattered lives.”
 To be successful in that endeavor, they realized early on that the healthcare solutions they are deploying (physical therapy, speech therapy, etc.) are more effective when they are connected to something deep inside the patient – hopes, dreams, aspirations.
 They need that emotional connection for the therapy to take hold within the patient.

 With that success driver in mind, they run their meetings differently than many other organizations.
 The most important person in the room is the one who knows the most about the hopes, dreams, and aspirations of the patient (regardless of their position in the hierarchy).

 As one employee said, “There are no lines we can’t cross in terms of creativity and what we can do for our residents.”

 To be clear, however, we’re not arguing that decentralization is the key to engagement.

 QLI didn’t choose this flexible hierarchy because it sounds cool, or they thought it would bump their engagement numbers.
 They chose it because it leads directly to their patients receiving more effective care and it empowers employees to be successful.

 These are the kinds of efforts and organizational shifts that align individual and organizational success and really move the needle on engagement.

-This article is adapted from the new book The Non-Obvious Guide to Employee Engagement (For Millennials, Boomers, and Everyone Else).
+This article is adapted from their book The Non-Obvious Guide to Employee Engagement (For Millennials, Boomers, and Everyone Else).